Written by Michael VanDerLaan

 A quick note: While rust is common on steel shafts, it is not possible for graphite shafts to rust.
 Do not try to clean a graphite shaft with anything that could scratch it.
 You will damage the shaft and might even cause it to break.

-How To Get Rust Off Putters
+How To Prevent Rust

 - Dry your clubs thoroughly!
 Whether you just cleaned them after a driving range session, or a surprise rainstorm caught you on the course, make sure to get all the water off of your clubs before it has a chance to interact with the metal.
 All it takes is a swipe with a dry towel.

-- Store your golf clubs in a non-humid environment.
+- Store your clubs in a non-humid environment.
 If your significant other doesn’t want the clubs in the house, this might be tough.
 But even if it’s a spot in the back corner of the closet, anything is better than the garage.
 Storing your clubs in humid air is almost as bad as leaving them submerged in water.
 If push comes to shove, leaving them in the back of your car is better than putting them in the garage.

 If you are already following those guidelines and your clubs are still rusting, try wiping them down with a multipurpose lubricant once every few months.
 The hydrophobic nature of the lubricant will help to keep water from getting to the metal in the first place.